-You can agree with a seller who accepts PayPal to use PayPal as the payment method for future purchases with that seller.
-This agreement is between you and the seller and allows you to pay the seller on a one-time, recurring or sporadic basis.
-Examples of automatic payments that can be arranged by you either with a seller or with PayPal include those that PayPal calls a "billing agreement," "subscription," "recurring payment," "reference transaction," "preauthorized transfer" or "preapproved payment."
+Some sellers who accept PayPal allow you to store PayPal as the payment method for future purchases with that seller.
+When you store PayPal as a payment method with a specific seller, you agree with the seller that they can use PayPal to request payment for future transactions between you and the seller.
+The agreement between you and the seller may allow you to authorize and schedule a payment to the seller in advance on a one-time, sporadic, or recurring basis.
+Examples of automatic payments that can be arranged by you with a seller include those that PayPal calls a "billing agreement," "subscription," "recurring payment," "reference transaction," "preauthorized transfer"; or "preapproved payment."